 Google My Business (GMB) is one of the best free tools from Google that helps business owners manage their online presence.
 While having a GMB listing is a great first step to garner some local exposure, Google My Business optimization takes your profile to the next level.
 It can offer an enormous impacmonit for brands that want to rank in local search.
 In this article, I’ll cover everything you need to know to get started with Google My Business and make the most of local search in your marketing efforts.

 Why Do You Need Google Business Profile?

 How To Get Started with Google My Business

 If you’re not sure whether you already have a listing with Google Business Profile (formerly known as Google My Business), the first thing you’ll want to do is run a Google search on your business name to check.
-If your business has been around for a while, there may already be a GMB listing associated with it.
+If your business has been around for a while, there may already be a listing associated with it.
 If that’s the case, claiming it is easy.

 How To Find & Claim Your GMB Listing